matthieu-rdt/Zabbix/Installation/README.md

 ***

-### To install/upgrade Zabbix agent Windows, you can use :
+### To install Zabbix agent Windows, you can use :
 \- installation_zabbix_agent_Windows.ps1 <br/>

 > #### Edit the path where to save Zabbix agent